KieranWebDev/KieranWebDev/README.md

 # Hi, I'm Kieran

-I'm a Front-End Developer and a recent graduate of The School of Code’s 16-week intensive BootCamp.
+Driven Frontend Developer with Passion for React, BootCamp Graduate Seeking First Role in Tech

 Before beginning my journey into Tech I was an English Teacher for 9 years working in over 6 countries.
 I am now hoping to make a career pivot into the exciting world of tech.

 ## Make my day and visit my website <a href="https://kieran-gill-portfolio.netlify.app/" target="_blank" rel="noreferrer">here!</a>
-## You can also view my CV <a href="https://drive.google.com/file/d/1xdQJygcplqkE6tq0k8sehwSrM8GZ66QE/view?usp=sharing" target="_blank" rel="noreferrer">here.</a>
+## You can also view my CV <a href="https://drive.google.com/file/d/15RnjY507uYFbueHRdEmRD6pGOIwu5EW8/view?usp=sharing" target="_blank" rel="noreferrer">here.</a>

 ### About me